mstandif/Arduineigh/README.md

     - I'd recommend getting an iron with proper temperature control such as the Weller WLC100, Hakko FX888, or even some chinese knock-off like the 937D+.
 If the iron plugs directly into a wall outlet, don't buy it.
 2. Solder
     - Lead solder will be easier to use (lower melting temperature, less chance of splatter, better flow), however lead is toxic so lead-free is highly recommended.
 Also since this is surface mount stuff, thinner diameter solder is better.
     - Pro tip: Pb is the chemical symbol for Lead, Sn is Tin, Ag is Silver, and Cu is Copper.
-Pay attention to the composition of you solder.
+Pay attention to the composition of your solder.
 Lead solder is usually 60% Sn and 40% Lead, lead-free is normally 99% Sn and the last 1% both Ag and Cu.
 Solder with high amounts of Ag is Jewelers solder, and solder with high amounts of Cu is welding solder; you do not want these.
 3. SMD Tweezers
     - They grab tiny parts, what more could you ask for?
 4. Flux "no-clean" Pen